About Tree Trust TBM

 Community sponsors and supporters

-Our community support has been outstanding, with significant citizen donations, support from Clarksburg-Thornbury Rotary and grants from Town of The Blue Mountains Grants and Donations Committee.
+Our community support has been outstanding, with significant citizen donations, media coverage from The Blue Mountains Review, support from Clarksburg-Thornbury Rotary, and grants from Town of The Blue Mountains Grants and Donations Committee.
 The work on our very first tree was also completed free of charge by our Tree Trust Approved Aborist Arboreal Tree Care Professionals.
+Most recently, Garden Holistics made a generous Holiday season donation in lieu of Christmas cards and gifts.
 Thank you to our dedicated donors and sponsors.

 Meet the Chapter coordinator